+Click on the Compare regions link for chromosome 6B region in wheat to go to the Location tab.
 Scroll to the bottom image.
 How do the gene models compare between the species?
 Do they have the same number of exons?

-(d) Click back to the Gene tab and click on the Gene gain/loss tree page.
+Click back to the Gene tab and click on the Gene gain/loss tree page.
 Which species has the highest number of members of this gene family?
 Is it a grass?
 Can you change the view to see a radial tree?

-(b) Use the search box at the top right of the Selected orthologues table and enter
+- Use the search box in the top right-hand corner of the Selected orthologues table and enter

-There are three results, one for each component (A,B,D).
+There are 3 results, one for each component (A,B,D).
 Note that these are considered 1-to-1 orthologues, rather than 1-to-many.
 This is because these genes arose in wheat by hybridisation (allopolyploidy), rather than duplication (autopolyploidy).

-(c) Click on Compare regions (found in the 3rd column below the gene identifier) from the 2nd result for component 6B.
+- Click on Compare regions (found in the 3rd column below the gene identifier) from the 2nd result for component 6B.
 This takes us to the Location tab.
 Scroll down to the bottom of the page.

-Both genes have five exons and the same structure.
+Both genes have 5 exons and the same structure.
 This looks unusual because the gene in rice is on the forward strand, while the gene in wheat is on the reverse strand.
 This is reflected in the crossing green links between the pink alignment blocks.